thedanicode24/reddit-stream/README.md

 # Real-Time Sentiment Analysis (Reddit Edition)

 ## Overview
-This project performs **real-time sentiment analysis** of comments on Reddit.
+This project analyzes comments from a specific subreddit on Reddit.
+It focuses on understanding user sentiment, identifying common topics, and visualizing frequently used words.
+The analysis is divided into multiple tasks using Python libraries for text processing, visualization, and topic modeling.
 Originally, it was designed to analyze tweets in real-time using Spark, but after Twitter/X restricted free API access in February 2023, the project was adapted to work with Reddit.

 The project is still ongoing and uses Python in Jupyter Notebook for data collection, analysis, and visualization.

+⚠️ **Important**: This project requires Python 3.10.
+Newer versions may not work correctly.

 ## Features
 - Real-time streaming of Reddit comments using **PRAW**.
-- Sentiment classification of comments into five categories:
+- Sentiment classification of comments into five categories using **NLTK VADER**
   - `strongly_negative`
   - `negative`
   - `neutral`